The ReMembering for Life Course

 Session 7: Belonging, Ownership and Family Histories

-Session 9: Westward Expansion and the Creation of "Wilderness"
+Session 9: Westward Expansion, militarization of land, and the Creation of "Wilderness"

 Session 10: Codification of Doctrine of Discovery